alicevillar/tic-tac-toe-game/README.md

 # TicTacToe Game

-This is a small project for TicTacToe game implementation in Python using Tkinter.
+This is a small personal project for a fun little TicTacToe game with Tkinter and Python.
+As my first game, this was an opportunity to learn how to capture events from the keyboard and trigger a function.

 ## Gameplay